bit-broker/website/content/en/docs/api-conventions/authorisation.md

 ##### Obtaining a Consumer Key

-Consumer keys are required to authorise calls to the [Consumer API](/docs/consumer/).
+Consumer keys are required to authorize calls to the [Consumer API](/docs/consumer/).
 This API is used to access data via a policy definition.

 Consumer keys are obtained by utilising end-points on the [Coordinator API](/docs/coordinator/).
 To do this you must [create an access](/docs/coordinator/access/#creating-a-new-access), which is a link between a user and a policy defintion.